 What happens when my class falls on a Public Holiday?

-If your class falls on a public holiday, we will offer you a catch up class to do during that same term.
-We are usually open on most public holidays.
+If your class falls on a public holiday, we will offer you a class voucher valid for at least six months.

 Can I have my family member/friend/boyfriend/child/pet etc. watch the class?

 We do not allow anybody (except for cats… cats are great) who is not participating in the class to watch the class or attend practice time because it may cause students to feel uncomfortable or intimidated.
 Any of the above people may wait for you to finish in our beautiful Parlour, drink tea and enjoy complimentary treats.

 Young children and pets (other than cats) can not be left unsupervised.
 There are lot’s of delicate items like feathers, costumes, books, glassware, hot tea etc. that small children and pets might ‘seek and destroy’ and worse, hurt themselves if they are left to their own devices (except for cats.. they can destroy all of our stuff).

 How do I know what level to join?

 If you are coming from another studio or have ‘industry experience’, please refer to our “Classes” page, where you will find a description of all the levels and the prerequisites for each one.

 The moves may be called different names, and the syllabus might vary from your previous studio - if this is the case, it is best to email or phone the studio to discuss your experience.